Calabi--Yau complete intersections in exceptional Grassmannians: Equivariant vector bundles over G/P

-Representations of the parabolic subalgebra $\frakp$ correpond bijectively to representations of the Levi subalgebra $\frakl$.
-Since $\frakl$ is reductive, finite-dimensional representations are completely reducible, and irreducible representations are highest weight representations.
+Irreducible representations of the parabolic subalgebra $\frakp$ correspond bijectively to those of the Levi subalgebra $\frakl$, which are highest weight representations.
 Since $\frakg$ and $\frakl$ share the same Cartan subalgebra, weights of $\frakl$ can be regarded naturally as weights of $\frakg$.
 Since $G$ and $L$ share the same Cartan subgroup, the notion of integrality of weights is the same for both $\frakg$ and $\frakl$.
 The fundamental weight associated with the simple root $\alpha_i \in \cS$ is denoted by $\omega_i$;